rust-mobile/android-activity/README.md

 # Game Activity

-Originally the aim was to enable support for building Rust applications based on the [GameActivity] based class provided by [Google's Android Game Development Kit][agdk] which should also facilitate integration with additional AGDK libraries including:
+Originally the aim was to enable support for building Rust applications based on the [GameActivity] class provided by [Google's Android Game Development Kit][agdk] which can also facilitate integration with additional AGDK libraries including:
 1. [Game Text Input](https://developer.android.com/games/agdk/add-support-for-text-input): a library
 to help fullscreen native applications utilize the Android soft keyboard.
 2. [Game Controller Library, aka 'Paddleboat'](https://developer.android.com/games/sdk/game-controller):